interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/op_intent_ref_simple.md

 ### Attempt deletion with incorrect OVN test step

-This step verifies that an existing OIR cannot be deleted with a missing or incorrect OVN.
+This step verifies that an existing OIR cannot be deleted with an incorrect OVN.

 #### 🛑 Request to delete OIR with incorrect OVN fails check